DanieleAlessandro/KENN2/README.md

 ## Working with relational data

 KENN 2.0 provides extra features to work with relational data, meaning that it supports also clauses containing binary predicates.
 Typical cases of relational data can be a Citation Network of scientific publications or a Social Network: in those examples the binary predicates would be _Cite(x,y)_, and _Friend(x,y)_ respectively, which represent the edges of the graph.
+In the following, a very simple presentation of KENN for relational data.
+For a deeper explanation, please check [our tutorial](https://github.com/rmazzier/KENN-Relational-Tutorial/tree/main) on the CiteSeer dataset.

 Similarly to the previous case, the first step is to import a parser.
 This time the parser needs to read a knowledge file which contains binary predicates: